JThyroff/ImgSteg/README.md

 Nobody is going to clone java code, right?
 And steganograhy is not secure either - so i might as well build a web app.
 I made the effort to translate everything into javascript and programmed a minimum functional UI.
 Data is not stored and processed client-side.

-### Challenge: Reveal the secret data!
+### Challenge: Reveal the secret data 🔍!

 Do you see that folder called [Example_Images](./Example_Images/)?
 There is a picture of a beautiful sunrise that I took in the harbor of Tallinn.
 And it contains some secret data (I let you know that it's a txt file).
 Can you reveal it using the Live Demo?
-Hint: You will need to google "Sonnenblume", go to the German wikipedia article and use the title image.
+Hint: You will need to google "Sonnenblume" 🌻, go to the German wikipedia article and use the title image.

 ### Solution